Aethylred/puppet-puppetdashboard/README.md

 This separation should allow the Puppet Dashboard application to share the Apache web service with other services and applications.

+# Installation

+## Git Provisoner

+The git provisioner installs the puppet-dashboard from the Puppetlabs git repository on GitHub.
+This allows the dashboard installation from unpackaged versions and onto Linux distributions that do not have packages availible to them (e.g. Saucy Salamander, Raring Ringtail).
+Using the git provisioner requires the git package to be installed, and that the Puppetlabs vcsrepo module is installed.

+# Acknowledgements

 ## puppet-blank

 This module is derived from the [puppet-blank](https://github.com/Aethylred/puppet-blank) module by Aaron Hicks (aethylred@gmail.com)